Economy of Gabon

-The economy of Gabon is characterized by strong links with France, large foreign investments, dependence on skilled foreign labor, and decline of agriculture.
-Gabon on paper enjoys a per capita income four times that of most nations of Africa, but its reliance on resource extraction industry fail to release much of the population from extreme poverty, as much of 30% of the population lives under the poverty threshold (Many Foreign Guest Workers).
-Gabon has a free market economy, while other sources claim that Gabon has a mixed economic system with a heavy reliance on oil, combined with relatively weak centralized economic planning and government regulation.
+Gabon has a developing economy.
+It is characterized by strong links with France, large foreign investments, dependence on skilled foreign labor, and decline of agriculture.
+It has a per capita income four times that of most nations of Africa, but its reliance on resource extraction industry fails to release much of the population from extreme poverty; as much as 30% of the population lives under the poverty threshold.
+Gabon had a free market economy from the 1990s, although some sources described Gabon as a mixed economic system with a heavy reliance on oil, combined with relatively weak centralized economic planning and government regulation.
+Current President Brice Clotaire Oligui Nguema initially advocated for a free market economy system, but since mid-2025 has embraced economic nationalism, which shows in his support of nationalization.

 Resources

 The country is rich in natural resources such as timber, manganese and oil.
 The country is the fifth largest oil producing nation in Africa, which has helped drive its strong growth in the later 20th century.

 The oil sector now accounts for 50% of GDP and 80% of exports.
 Although there have been recent offshore finds, oil production is now declining from its peak of 370000 oilbbl/d in 1997, and periods of low oil prices have had a negative impact on government revenues and the economy.
 In 2012 there were six active oil rigs in Gabon.

 As of 2023, Gabon produces about 200,000 barrels a day (bpd) of crude oil.

 The government has plans to diversify its economy away from its dwindling oil reserves.
 The government announced in 2012 that it would reassess exactly how much iron ore the Belinga site contains before awarding the concession to a mining company, most likely to be China's CMEC, which temporarily secured the rights to the ore in 2007.

 Around 80% of Gabonese live in cities.
 The capital city, Libreville is home to 59% of the total population.
 The remainder of the country is still sparsely populated, as those areas remain densely forested.